Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: Topology Learning of Cyclostationary time-series with Latent nodes

 (e) Let $a,b$ be more than four hops away such that $a-\pi_f-...-\pi_{h,f}-...-\pi_g-...\pi_{h,g}-...-\pi_h-...-\pi_l-b$.
 Using the same reasoning as before one can show that a path exists in $\mathcal{G}_c$ which does not contain both $a$ and $b$, that is, there exist a path which is not separated by $\{a,b\}$ in $\mathcal{G}_c$.
 Thus, $sep(c,\{a,b\},d)$ does not hold in $\mathcal{G}_c$ and is a contradiction.

 As all cases have been exhausted we conclude that $sep(c,\{a,b\},d)$ in $\mathcal{G}_c$ is not possible, which is a contradiction.
-Hence, $a-b$ is a true edge in $\mathcal{G}_T$.
+Hence, $a-b$ is a true edge in $ \mathcal{G_T}$.
 Both $a,b$ have degree at least two as they have at least two neighbors, hence, are non-leaf nodes.
-This proves the theorem. \end{proof}
+This proves the theorem. \end{pf}

-The conclusion of the above theorem is, if $(a,b)$ is a spurious edge between non-leaf nodes $a,b$, then there exist no $c,d$ different from $a,b$ such that $sep(c,\{a,b\},d)$ holds in $\mathcal{G}_c$.
-This provides a graph based test to identify the true edges among non-leaf nodes from $\mathcal{G}_c.$ All the non-leaf nodes $V_{nl}$ are identified and the remaining nodes are leaf nodes $V_l.$

-Suppose $l \in V_l,$ then it has a single non-leaf neighbor in $\mathcal{G}_T,$ since degree of $l$ is one.
-Based on Assumption \ref{ass:radial}, the node $l$ is at least three hops away from any hidden node in $\mathcal{G}_T$.
-From Lemma \ref{lem:whenCompsAreZero} and Remark \ref{rem:leaf_hidden_distance}, the spurious edges connected with $l$ in $\mathcal{G}_c$ include those up to its two-hop neighbors.
+The conclusion of Theorem \ref{thm:4.2} is that, if $(a,b)$ is a spurious edge between observable non-leaf nodes $a,b \in \mathcal{V}_o$, then there exist no $c,d$ different from $a,b$ such that $sep(c,\{a,b\},d)$ holds in $\mathcal{G}_c$.
+This provides a graph based test to identify the true edges among non-leaf observable nodes from $\mathcal{G}_c.$ Thus, all the non-leaf nodes $V_{nl} \in \mathcal{V}_o,$ the edges $\{(i,j)| i,j \in V_{nl}, (i,j) \in \mathcal{G_T} \}$ are recovered.
+Since a leaf node is not hidden by Assumption \ref{ass:tree}, the set of leaf nodes are given by $V_l:= \mathcal{V}_o \setminus V_{nl}.$ Suppose $l \in V_l,$ then it has a single non-leaf neighbor in $ \mathcal{G_T},$ since degree of $l$ is one.
+Based on Assumption \ref{ass:tree}, the node $l$ is at least three hops away from any hidden node in $ \mathcal{G_T}$.
+From Lemma \ref{lem:whenCompsAreZero} and Remark \ref{rem:leaf_hidden_distance}, the spurious edges connected with $l$ in $\mathcal{G}_c$ include those up to its two-hop neighbors in $ \mathcal{G_T}$. {Thus, the two-hop neighbors of a leaf node in $ \mathcal{G_T}$ should be identified and pruned.
+The following theorem is helpful for identification of two-hop neighbors of a leaf node.}